 The researchers examined over eight years of data from all types of clinical and epidemiological studies which represented over 2 million doses of the HPV vaccine given to young men and women.

 The researchers specifically focused on two active safety surveillance studies in the USA and Denmark.
 Active studies involve actual examination of medical records of patients who have received the HPV vaccine.
-This is the best, and most scientific, method to find correlation between a vaccine and a specific adverse event.
+This is the best, and most scientific, method to find a correlation between a vaccine and a specific adverse event.
 According to the paper, these two active safety surveillance studies included over 1.6 million doses of the vaccine, and they found that “serious adverse events (AE) were extensively studied and showed no increase in the incidence of these AEs compared with background rates.”

 Passive surveillance data